01 of 10

 Eastern European People

 Eastern Europeans are friendly, warm, and more than a little curious about foreigners.
 Famous for their hospitality, Eastern Europeans will invite you into their homes for a meal or tea.
 They'll be concerned about whether you're too cold, hungry, or tired.
 Eastern Europeans also love to share their history and culture with visitors.
-If you want to meet some Eastern Europeans before your next trip, you may want to correspond with an Eastern European Pen Pal.

 02 of 10